11 Visual Studio Azure Tools that You Really Need to Know

 9. Azure Storage Connected Service

-Available at , this utility will provide designtime tools to create and configure your Visual Storage project to consume Azure Storage.
+Available at the marketplace, this utility will provide designtime tools to create and configure your Visual Storage project to consume Azure Storage.
 The Standard Storage Account will provide access to Blob, Queue, Table, and file storage.
 You can create up to 100 storage accounts with a single Azure subscription, and there are several pricing options.

 10. Connected Service for Azure IoT Hub

-This allows developers to connect to the Azure IoT Hub, and there are step-by-step procedures provided to do so.
+This tool allows developers to connect to the Azure IoT Hub, and there are step-by-step procedures provided to do so.
 There are a multitude of functions within this hub, including: